FrederikRogalski/compose-update/README.md

 # docker-compose-image-updater
-This python script updates the images of one or many docker-compose stacks.
+This python script updates the images of one or many docker-compose stacks automatically.

+If multiple docker-compose directories are supplied, the script updates them in parallel.

 ## Usage
 ```